List of tallest buildings in Saudi Arabia: Tallest buildings

+Under construction

+This list ranks buildings that are under construction in Saudi Arabia that will stand at least 150 m (492 ft) tall.

-Tallest buildings proposed
+Approved or proposed

+This section lists buildings that are approved or proposed in Saudi Arabia, and are planned to rise at least 150 m (492 ft) tall.

+On hold or cancelled

+This section lists buildings that are on hold or cancelled in Saudi Arabia that were planned to rise at least 150 m (492 ft) tall.

 Horizontal skyscraper

 Saudi Arabia crown prince Mohammed bin Salman announced that the state will be building a long horizontal skyscraper.
 Being officially presented under the name of The Line, the complex will be a linear smart city placed in Neom, Tabuk Province, which is designed to have no cars, streets or carbon emissions.